Boundary structure of gauge fields on asymptotically AdS spaces: Preliminaries

 Our starting point is the equivalent reformulation of gravity (GR) in the bulk, obtained by adding artificial Weyl symmetry together with its associated compensator field.
 In the presence of boundaries this gives the gauge theoretical implementation of the Penrose description of the asymptotically-simple spaces.
 Throughout this work we assume that the space-time dimension $D\equiv \dim X$ satisfies $D \ge 4$ and for definiteness, we fix the metric signature to be Lorentzian $(+,-\dots,-)$, although none of the results in this work depend on the choice of signature.
 The boundary dimension is denoted by $d\equiv D-1$.

 More precisely, in addition to the metric $g_{ab}$ one introduces a scalar field $\Omega$ subject to $\Omega>0$.
 The gauge transformations read as

 where gauge parameters $\xi^a,\lambda$ are components of the vector field and scalar, respectively.
-The above system is equivalent to the off-shell (i.e. with trivial equations of motion) GR theory and called off-shell conformal like GR.
+The above system is equivalent to the off-shell (i.e. with trivial equations of motion) gravity and is called off-shell conformal-like GR.
 The equivalence is easily seen by observing that the gauge $\Omega=1$ is reachable and completely kills the $\lambda$ parameter.
 In this gauge one stays with metric and its diffeomorphisms only, resulting in the off-shell GR.
 Let us stress that this equivalence holds if $\Omega>0$.

 We can now reformulate the above system as a gPDE $(\Ecl,Q)$ following the steps recalled in Section~\bref{sec:gpde}.
 More precisely, $(\Ecl,Q)$ is defined as follows: its typical fibre can be identified with the fibre of the jet-bundle for fields $g_{ab},\Omega$ and ghosts $\xi^a,\lambda$, whose fibres are coordinatised by